william-schloetel/proj-christofides-algorithm/README.md

 Python implementation of Christofides approximation for the Traveling Salesman Problem.

-#--------------
-Made use of Kolmogorov's C++ implementation of his Blossom V algorithm.
+Makes use of Kolmogorov's C++ implementation of his Blossom V algorithm.